Oconaluftee (Great Smoky Mountains): Oconaluftee Visitor Center

-The original visitor center at Oconaluftee was built in 1940 by the Civilian Conservation Corps (CCC) as a ranger station and magistrate's courtroom.
-The stone-and-log cabin was designated a "temporary" visitor center in 1947, and stayed that way until 2011, when a brand-new center was built in just two months in late winter and early spring, and dedicated on April 15.
+The original visitor center at Oconaluftee was built in 1940 by the CCC as a ranger station and magistrate's courtroom.
+The stone-and-log cabin was designated a "temporary" visitor center in 1947, and stayed that way until 2011, when a new center was built in just two months in late winter and early spring, and dedicated on April 15.
 The Great Smoky Mountains Association paid three million dollars for the buildings (the other being a highly efficient restroom facility between it and the original center), and Friends of the Smokies donated over half a million more for the exhibits inside.
 Trotter & Associates Architects, LLC was the architect of record for the new visitor center.
 No government or taxpayer money was allocated for the project, so construction costs had to come entirely from donations to the two groups, which in turn donated the center to the National Park Service.
-The center and restrooms are open year-round, and after 64 years of "temporary" use, the original building has finally been reverted to its original administrative use, though its rustic and historic "parkitecture" remains untouched on the outside.
+The center and restrooms are open year-round, and after 64 years of "temporary" use, the original building has finally been reverted to its original administrative use, though its rustic "parkitecture" remains untouched on the outside.

-Just to the south on U.S. 441 is the southern end of the Blue Ridge Parkway, which unlike GSMNP and 441, is normally closed in winter.

 Mountain Farm Museum

 Adjacent to the Oconaluftee Visitor Center is the Mountain Farm Museum.
 The museum is a collection of several log buildings from various places around the park, the purpose of which is to depict a typical mountain farm in pioneer Appalachia.
 Gardens are planted during the spring and summer, and barn fowl roam the premises.
 Since most of the structures were not moved from their original locations intact, they are not eligible for inclusion in the National Register of Historic Places.
 The park service maintains them by the same standards, however.

-Structures at the Mountain Farm Museum:
+Structures at the Mountain Farm Museum include: